bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 [^oncampus]: About .5 of which was just spent in the Eastman Lobby looking at progress on Chinatown, but I digress.
 [^behind]: Though who knows?
 Unlock order was extremely non-linear in this hunt.
 On my walks around campus I saw other teams with a certain physical puzzle ages before we got the same puzzle.
 [^infinite]: Infinite, _n._ The length of time it takes to traverse the length of MIT's Infinite Corridor.
 Not to be confused with ⊥IW's Infinite Corridor, which is Actually (countably) Infinite.
-[^incidental]: We didn't reveal it for quite a while, despite having the answer for the switchbox, because we were expecting a musical instrument to play it on.
 [^hexagon]: The character is divided into the "hexagon" (vowel) and the "spokes" (consonant) for translational purposes, which definitely didn't help the association.
 [^cain]: A puzzle requiring ordering 100 pages into a cohesive narrative.
 Still need to solve this sometime.
 [^printer]: A privilege I will lose next year, given I will be out of my MEng by then.